ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

   * Because the two cameras have different timestamps, they cannot be completely synchronized, so it is important to drive the vehicle very slowly when recording the data.
 The slow speed of the vehicle can effectively alleviate the image mismatch that is caused by the different timestamps.

   * Make sure that there are a certain number of (over 500) projection points in the camera image, or the tool ***cannot*** perform the extrinsic calibration operation.
-For this reason, the recommendation is to use a short focus length camera as the calibration target.
+For this reason, this tool is only for wide angle cameras.

 3. Note the location of the saved configuration file: